bipulhf/CSE368_Group_14_Report/README.md

 </p>
 <ol>
   <li><b>Data Collection:</b> The NPK sensor is placed in the soil to measure the nutrient levels.
 These values are in a raw format that cannot be directly read by the Arduino Uno.</li>
-  <li><b>Data Conversion:</b> The MAX485 TTL module converts the raw data from the NPK sensor into a readable format for the Arduino Uno.</li>
+  <li><b>Data Conversion:</b> The MAX485 TTL module converts the raw data from the NPK sensor into a readable format for the Arduino Uno.
+The exact module must be chosen according to the model of NPK sensor.
+Some sensors does not even need this module as they have built-in mechanism for data conversion.</li>
   <li><b>Data Processing:</b> The Arduino Uno reads the converted data and processes it to extract the Nitrogen, Phosphorus, and Potassium values.</li>
   <li><b>Data Display:</b> The processed data is sent to the I2C module integrated LCD, which displays the Nitrogen, Phosphorus, and Potassium values for the user to see.</li>
 </ol>